EduardoMirandaz/MonitoriasVVTS-Testes/README.md

-# MonitoriasVVTS-Testes
-Exercícios monitor de testes

-Exercícios comentados e sugestões de solução propostas por mim enquanto monitor das disciplinas de Teste de Software no ICMC - Instituto de Ciências Matemáticas e Computação da USP (Universidade de São Paulo).
-Todos os exercícios aqui foram propostos pelo professor Dr. Márcio Delamaro, além das referências teóricas para a realização dos exercícios.
+VVTS-Tests Tutoring
+Test Monitor Exercises

+Commented exercises and solution suggestions proposed by me as a monitor for the Software Testing disciplines at ICMC - Institute of Mathematical and Computer Sciences at USP (University of São Paulo).
+All exercises presented here were proposed by Professor Dr. Márcio Delamaro, along with theoretical references for the completion of the exercises.

+Furthermore, there is an automation created for the automatic correction and validation of Java projects.